Becklyn/GluggiBundle/README.md

 -#}
 ```

-The configuration format is YML.
+The configuration format is YAML.
 All configuration parameters are optional.

 #### Defined configuration parameters